-Policy and Procedure Manual - Pickering, ON
+Policies and Procedures Manual - Pickering, ON

 The Foot Care Nurse (FCN) course is designed for nurses new to foot care and for experienced foot care nurses who wish to update their knowledge and skills.
 This course provides participants with the knowledge and skills necessary to function as a foot care nurse within a health care team.
 This comprehensive, advanced, and diabetic foot care program follows current Best Practice Guidelines and evidence-based practice.

 Part 2 of the FCN course provides hands on learning opportunities for students to practice their foot care skills.
 This part of the FCN course is a mentorship and clinical program offered in a central location and facilitated by an on site Foot Care Nurse Educator.

 Part 2 of the FCN course in Pickering is not administered by Foot Care Kingston, but is independently administered by Foot Care Academy, one of Foot Care Kingston's education partners.
 Tuition for Part 2 is not included in the tuition for Part 1.

 - Applicants must have successfully completed Part 1 of the FCN course through Foot Care Kingston with a minimum grade of 75%.

 - Applicants must start Part 2 within 12 months of graduating from Part 1.
 Exceptions to the 12 month rule may be allowed in extenuating circumstances.
 Applicants are to contact their Part 2 location of choice to discuss their unique circumstances and for more details.

 - Each applicant must carry and show proof of at least $2 Million personal protective insurance (malpractice insurance).